 Today, anyone can easily get started with analytics.
-But without an internal centre of excellence, it’s impossible to unlock their full value.
+But without an internal centre of excellence operating model, it’s impossible to unlock their full value.

 Today, analytics capabilities are easier to access and engage with than ever before.
 Virtually anyone can use streamlined cloud-based open sourced analytics tools to start generating insights.